Oppatomm/Java-projects-for-beginners/README.md

 **What I learned :**
 - Using `Scanner` to recetive input from the user.
 - Using `if-else` and `switch-case` to control the program's flow.
 - Displaying results back to the user.

+### 2️⃣ Project 2 : Temperature Conversion Program C to F , F to C
+A temperature conversion program that can convert temperature from Celsius to Fahrenheit and Fahrenheit to Celsius.

+**Features :**
+- Convert temperature from Celsius (°C) to Fahrenheit (°F) and vice versa.

+**What I learned :**
+- Using `Scanner` to recetive input from the user.
+- Using `switch-case`
+- Using `break`
+- Displaying results back to the user.